deveyNull/TenetsOfCyber/README.md

 1. Attribution
     1. Attribution, in this very limited dialog, is defined as the ability to identify an action or series of actions as the result of a specific individual or organization that is grounded upon enough evidence to launch a Tomahawk at them.
-        1. A confidence level for attribution is useful for just about any other use case, especially in the private sector.
+        1. **A confidence level for attribution is very useful for just about any other use case, especially in the private sector.**
-    1. **You cannot attribute any attack using exclusively digital artifacts.**
+    1. **You cannot perfectly attribute any attack using exclusively digital artifacts.**
         1. Tools are not attributable.
         2. Techniques are not attributable.
         3. Procedures are not attributable.